canonical/server-test-scripts/ha/virsh/README.md

 All the virtual machines created using these scripts can be managed using `virsh` or `virt-manager`.

-## Running tests

-For now we have only tested the `fence_virsh` agent.
-To run it, the test for now expects that the host running the test have an user called `ubuntu` which is capable of running commands with `sudo` without password.
-This user also needs to have the public key of all nodes in its `authorized_keys` file (this is not automated yet since the scripts are not setting up this user).
-Somethings are customizable, take a look at the variables at the top of the test script.
+You can run specific tests (without destroying the whole environment after the test run) from the `tests` directory. e.g.,

 ```
 $ bash tests/fence_virsh_test.sh
 ```

+For now, the tests expects that the host running them will have a `ubuntu` user, who is capable of running commands with `sudo` without password.
+This user also needs to have the public key of all nodes in its `authorized_keys` file (this is not automated yet since the scripts are not setting up this user).
+Some things are customizable, take a look at the variables at the top of the test script.